 The Grotte de Pech Merle is one of the few caves in France where you can see original cave paintings.
 These ones are 30,000 years old, and include animals such as mammoth, bisons, horses, and people, as well as a realistic engraving of a bear done with a flint tool.
 The painting of spotted horses is an exceptionally well-preserved masterpiece.
 One highlight is the footprints of a small child, preserved undisturbed for more than 10,000 years.
 Another highlight is a collection of beautiful cave pearls.
 All of the stalagmites and stalactites are like an art form, too.
-Unfortunately no photographs were allowed but we downloaded a photo of the spotted horses.
+Unfortunately no photographs were allowed.

 I like the rocky trail today better than yesterday’s road walking but not Dave.
 He doesn’t mind the repetitive movement of road walking whereas I find it tedious after awhile and my feet aren’t happy either.
 The first part of the ten kilometre hike from Grotte de Pech Merle to Saint-Cirq-Lapopie was pleasant along a rocky trail.
 Then we came to a road and couldn’t find the Chemin’s red and white markers.
 We ended up walking the rest of the way to Saint Cirq Lapopie on the road.
 When we saw a “road narrows” sign on an already narrow road, we could hardly believe it. 😳